GraphQLGuide/book/text/type-system/introspection.md

+---
+title: Introspection
+description: Introspection is a standard way to query the capabilities of a GraphQL API
+---

 # Introspection

 GraphQL servers support [introspection](http://spec.graphql.org/draft/#sec-Introspection)—the ability to query for information about the server’s schema.
 There are three introspection entry fields: